artikamontaha/Pet-Adoption/README.md

-* Project Name.
+* Project Name:
 "Pet Adopted"

-* Short Description of the website.
+* Short Description of the website:
 The last 5-6 day's I make a website in my course Assaingment.
 This Assaingment is adopted a pet.
 The website have Navber, Header, Main, and a footer.
 This website I used HTML, Tailwind, and js(ES6). you can there have adopted only 4 diffirent animals.
 'DOG', 'CAT', 'RABBIT', and 'BIRD'.

 * 5 key features of the project.